 We’ve found that it even helps with targeted campaign prospecting, which is a great feature to have especially if you want to combine both outbound and inbound lead generation.

 I’m all for outbound lead generation, but having an inbound lead generation strategy will do wonders for your conversions.

-Passive lead generation doesn’t take more than two hours to set up, and it uses no effort in bringing in leads afterward.
+Passive lead generation doesn’t take more than two hours to set up and it uses no effort in bringing in leads afterwards.

-Growth hacking isn’t just about working the hardest but being as efficient as possible with your resources.
+Growth hacking isn’t just about working the hardest, but being as efficient as possible with the resources that you have.

 Don’t put your profile to waste and your posts to waste.

 Use them as a secondary funnel for your leads.